centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 #### Description

-This report shows the average inbound and outbound bandwith usage of network interfaces for a given host group.
+This report shows the average inbound and outbound bandwidth usage of network interfaces for a given host group.

 #### How to interpret the report